 In the past videos about Yelp, you’ve seen why you need to be listed and how to make a great profile.
-Now, you can learn how to make the best use of Yelp so it actually works in your favor.
+Now you can learn how to make the best use of Yelp so that it actually works in your favor.

 1. Sell vouchers and gift certificates.

 Did you know that you can actually sell vouchers on Yelp?
 This means you can sell people a $80 voucher for $40, and someone can use that on a future tour.
 But it is a bit steep.
 Yelp takes a cut of 30% for deals and 10% for gift certificates.

 Check out this example, from Florida Beach Bums(opens in a new tab).
 They sell both deals AND gift certificates.